CodeforAbj/Marvel-Library/README.md

 # Superhero Library

-Superhero Library is a web application that allows users to search and explore information about their favorite superheroes from the Marvel universe.
+Superhero Library is a  simple vanilla HTML, Bootstrap CSS, and JavaScript project that allows users to search and explore information about their favorite superheroes from the Marvel universe.
 It leverages the Marvel API to fetch and display a variety of superhero data, including their name, photo, bio, comics, events, series, stories, and option to have persistent favorites.
 ## Features
 #### Home Page